priyaanshu26/stock_management/ADMIN_SETUP.md

 ### User Not Getting Admin Access
 1. Verify the email is exactly `priyanshu.171561@gmail.com` (case-sensitive)
 2. Check if the user document exists in Firestore
-3. Use the admin script to manually promote the user
+3. Manually update the user's role in Firestore console
 4. Restart the app after role changes

 ### Admin Panel Not Visible